 17 or 53 years old – 2 points

 Under 17, 54 years old or older – 0 points

-The Great North Visa provides Canada immigration services internationally to clients who are interested in Canada immigration.
-With a strong team of Regulated Canadian Immigration Consultants (RCIC's), we will accompany you towards obtaining the business immigration visa suited to you.
-Contact our team today for a visa eligibility assessment to determine what business immigration visa is best suited to your qualifications.
-To get started, Click Here.
+Great North Visa provides immigration services to Canada for international clients who are interested in moving to Canada.
+With a strong team of Regulated Canadian Immigration Consultants (RCIC’s), we will accompany you towards obtaining the Canada Investor Visa that you need.
+Contact our team today for a visa eligibility assessment to determine what Canada Investor Visa is best suited to your qualifications.

 Frequently Asked Questions